This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Dark leafy green vegetables are always the top choices for any dietary regime, especially when following a keto diet.

-Thank you for learning with LowCarbAlpha.
 Please share this keto diet food pyramid with your friends so more people can benefit from a ketogenic diet.
+If you have any questions, please let us know below.